 Plastic Wrap 101

-Plastic Wrap- Plastic wrap is a generic term used to describe multiple different materials.
-Plastic wrap is most often referring to industrial plastic wrap for securing pallets or food grade plastic wrap.
+Plastic Wrap- Plastic wrap is a general term used to describe many different materials.
+Plastic wrap is most often referring to industrial plastic wrap for securing pallets or food-grade plastic wrap.
 Food plastic wrap, also known as cling film, food wrap, and saran wrap, is a thin plastic film commonly used for sealing and securing food items in containers to keep fresh.
 Food Plastic wrap is sold in individual rolls or more typically sold with a roll in a box that has a cutting edge on it.

 How is Plastic Wrap Made?

-4. The bubble stretches the plastic into desired thicknesses.
+- The bubble stretches the plastic into the desired thicknesses.

-8. The rolling and unrolling of the plastic wrap helps to give it more cling.
+- The rolling and unrolling of the plastic wrap help to provide more cling.

-9. The rolls are then placed into cardboard containers with serrated edges or packed individually for the end user.
+- The rolls are then placed into cardboard containers with serrated edges or packed individually for the end-user.

 Frequently Asked Plastic Wrap Questions